 Keep tabs on your child’s internet and social media use by using web browser tools and software designed to block certain sites.
 Make sure they know you’re asking out of love, not because of a lack of trust.
 Concerns about their privacy can be addressed in an open and honest conversation, where you can clearly say that monitoring is meant only to help protect them from harm, not to be nosy or intrusive.

+Find subtle ways to “drop in” when their friends are at your house.
+Offering a snack is usually a good way to enter a conversation.
 And, while you’re at it, get to know your child’s friends’ parents, too.
-Get together with the parents to discuss your children and any recent incidents related to alcohol or drugs in your community.
+Get together with the parents to discuss your children and any recent incidents related to alcohol or other drugs in your community.
+It can also help to know who they are connecting with online and which influencers they follow.

 After-school hours are a risky time for tweens or teens to be on their own.
 If you or another adult you trust can’t be home with your child, explore after-school programs.
 If that’s not possible, try to check in on your child periodically when they’re home alone.